joesb/helios360/content/deliver/governance-control.md

 title: Governance & Control
 layout: page.njk
 type: page
-description: Project management service that provides the essential control, governance, and metrics for successful project delivery.
+description: The essential control, governance, and metrics for high performance projects.
 jumbotron: |
   **Governance and control is essential for successful delivery of any client project or change implementation.**